kylewetton/react-tailwind-boilerplate-2021/README.md

 ---

 I've tested many different ways of using Tailwind in a React project and I've come up with what I believe is the best.
-This keeps your JSX/markup clean of utility classes, while using the full Tailwind library along, as a bonus, this includes the latest 'just-in-time' version of Tailwind, meaning the compile times are very fast.
+This keeps your JSX/markup clean of utility classes, while using the full Tailwind library.

+As a bonus, this includes the latest 'just-in-time' version of Tailwind, meaning the compile times are very fast.

 ## Stack
 - React